Save5Bucks/race-cam/README.md

 ## 📧 Support

-For support or questions, feel free to contact me at [your.email@example.com](mailto:your.email@example.com) or visit our community forums.
+For support or questions, feel free to contact me at [flinn6171 - Discord] or visit our community forums.

 ---